DilanCF/ENEE447-notes/lecture notes/Lecture20.md

 Working set depends on the size of the window

-See approximately how many frames we should give to a process to let it run comfortably without comprimising the other process's ability to run
+See approximately how many frames we should give to a process to let it run comfortably without compromising the other process's ability to run

 Goal: Figure out the comfortable working set size

 ![alt text](img/Lecture20/image-7.png)

-Working set dpedns on when youre lookin on the screen and how big your delta is
+Working set depends on when you're looking on the screen and how big your delta is

-To find the deltas, you look behind however many refrences by the window size and include all the unique refrencees
+To find the deltas, you look behind however many references by the window size and include all the unique references

-Crucilly:  2 issues
+Crucially:  2 issues
 1. What should be the window size?
-2. How do you trakc which pages were referenced?
+2. How do you track which pages were referenced?

-Operating sysem cannot jut look backwards unless it stores all that information
+Operating system cannot just look backwards unless it stores all that information

 OS is not active